 BEDE 469 - INTERNSHIP IN EARLY CHILDHOOD EDUCATION (12).
-(Prereq: admission to Professional Program in Education and Internship.)
-A program of observation and teaching in the public schools under the supervision of university and public school personnel.
+(Prerequisite: Admission to the Professional Program in Education and the Internship; Co-requisite: BEDE 476) A program of observation and teaching in the public schools under the supervision of university and public school personnel.

 BEDE 476 - SENIOR SEMINAR (3).
-(Coreq: BEDE 469) The synthesis and critical evaluation of professional studies in early childhood education.
+(Co-requisite: BEDE 469) The synthesis and critical evaluation of professional studies in early childhood education.